letelescope/ascom-flat-panel/README.md

 ![Access the content of a release](./.static/release.png)

 We recommend that you use one of these released version as they are coherent and tested.
-Be carefull some release are labelle "pre-release" and should be used with caution.
+Be carefull some release are labelled "pre-release" and should be used with caution.
 Those are developpement, beta and alpha version.
-Use it at you own risk ** as all the material on this repository.
-But even more in this case :D** .
-In the same spirit, we do not recommend you use the "head" of this repository as this is work in progress it is not guaranteed to be stable...
+Use it at you own risk as all the material on this repository.
+But even more in this case :D.

+In the same spirit, we do not recommend you use the "head" of the main branch (or any other branch) of this repository as this is work in progress and hence is not guaranteed to be stable or even usable...

 ### Electronic circuit

-We provide two options for the electronic circuit:
+We provide two options for the electronic circuit.
+The diffrence is made on the tension value used to power the LEDs: either +3V3 or +5V.
+But appart from that the two circuits share the same principles:

+- The Pin "8"  of the Seeeduino XIAO is used to control the LED brightness:
+  + It is connected, via a voltage divider bridge, to the gate of a IRLZ34N MOSFET.
+  - The "+"terminal of the LEDs (strip or pannel) are conn is plugged to the constant +3V3 (or +5V) output of the Seeeduino
+  - The "-" terminal of the LEDs (strip or pannel) is connected to the drain of the IRLZ34N MOSFET.
+  - The source of the MOSFET is grounded.
+  - High frenquency PWN is used to swich rapidly ON and OFF the mosfet, and allow to control the effective tension applied to the LEDs.

+> ⚠ **WARNING**
+> The choice of Pin 8 to for PWM is not random.
+Not all pins of Seeeduino XIAO (and SAM-D21 chips) are not capable to produce high frequency PWM.
+That's possible with Pin 8 because it use timer counter TCC1 which is 16bits.
+And If you want to choose another pin please check the [documentation](https://ww1.microchip.com/downloads/en/DeviceDoc/SAM_D21_DA1_Family_DataSheet_DS40001882F.pdf) first.

+- The Pin "5,6,7"  of the Seeeduino XIAO are used for power control, position control and feedback for the servo:
+  - Power control is connected, via a voltage divider bridge, to the gate of a IRLZ34N MOSFET.
+  - Feedback is directly connected to the feedback pin of the servo.
+  - Position control is directly connected to the position control pin of the servo.

+- Servo VCC and Servo ground are decoupled using diodes.

+- +5V (and +3V3 if needed) ar decoupled from ground using a 10μF capacitors.
+It acts both as
+  - an energy store for a stable +5V/+3V3 output.
+  - a "wire" for very high frequency spurious oscillations and effectively ground them.

 #### The +3V3 output for LEDs